Hot isostatic pressing

 Moisture within the HIP vessel is a concern for materials that react to oxygen in a heated atmosphere, such as titanium and Ni-based superalloys.
 The oxidation that occurs in the material reduces fatigue life and must be machined, either mechanically or chemically, before the material is used.
 However, new HIP developments allow HIP to be made in a clean atmosphere—absent of moisture and oxygen, removing the need to mill the material post-HIP.

-The process can be used to produce waste form classes.
+The process can be used to produce waste forms.
 Calcined radioactive waste (waste with additives) is packed into a thin-walled metal canister.
 The adsorbed gases are removed with high heat, and the remaining material compressed to full density using argon gas during the heat cycle.
 This process can shrink steel canisters to minimize space in disposal containers and during transport.
 It was invented in the 1950s at the Battelle Memorial Institute and has been used to prepare nuclear fuel for submarines since the 1960s.
 It is used to prepare inactive ceramics as well, and the Idaho National Laboratory has validated it for the consolidation of radioactive ceramic waste forms.
 ANSTO (Australian Nuclear Science and Technology Organisation) is using HIP as part of a process to immobilize waste radionuclides from molybdenum-99 production.